 |---|---|---|

 Interpretation is the value-adding step.
-Mere computation of a current ratio of 2.4 is not analysis; the conclusion that the firm has adequate but possibly idle working capital is what the examiner rewards in a 3-mark interpretation question.
+A current ratio of 2.4 alone is not analysis; the conclusion that the firm has adequate but possibly idle working capital is what earns marks.

 Objectives of Financial Statement Analysis: The Six NCERT-Listed Goals

-The CBSE answer to "State any three objectives of analysis of financial statements" is graded one mark per correctly worded objective, capped at three marks.
-The six objectives the NCERT prescribes are listed below in the exact order the textbook follows.
+"State any three objectives of analysis of financial statements" is graded one mark per correctly worded objective, capped at three.
+NCERT's six objectives are below, in textbook order.

-- Assessing earning capacity or profitability of the firm over a period of time.
+- Assessing earning capacity or profitability of the firm.

-- Identifying reasons for change in the financial position of the enterprise.
+- Identifying reasons for change in financial position.

-A student who writes generic answers like "to know the profit" loses the mark.
-The marking scheme requires the bolded technical phrases above.
+A generic answer like "to know the profit" loses the mark.
+Use the bolded technical phrases above.

 Tools of Analysis of Financial Statements Class 12 Accountancy